JomaMinoza/COVID-Analysis/README.md

 ### Analysis Procedures

 After downloading/cloning this repository, run `script.R` to automate the analysis process.
 The file uses other R files and functions to perform the necessary analysis.
 You may opt to do the process manually by using the given functions.
-For more details about the functions, check *CODEBOOK.md* (coming soon)
+For more details about the functions, check `CODEBOOK.md`.

 Inside `script.R`, there is a code sourcing `descriptive.R`.
 That R script contains all the descriptive statistics of the COVID-19 Cases.
 You can find the guides for reproduction by accessing `descriptive.R`.

-*At this time, the analysis is still in construction.
-This section is subject to further changes*
+For in-depth detail, visit `COVID-19-Descriptive-Analysis.md`

 ---

 ### File Details

-*This repository is still in progress.
-The details below are subject to constant changes*
+The following are the short details of each file found in this repository.

+`COVID-19-Descriptive-Analysis.md` - Shows the reproduction of analysis and provides necessary details that are supports from other scripts in this repository.

+`COVID-19-Descriptive-Analysis.pdf` - Same as above but in `pdf` format.

 `COVID-Analysis.Rproj` - Used for RStudio to automatically set working directories and link this project to the repository.